 It is more difficult to educate at home in Holland, although sometimes possible.
 You can find out more at the website for home education in the Netherlands.

 Home education is legal in Norway, though relatively unknown.
-There does not seem to be much information online, but there are contact details at this page about home educating in Norway.
+There does not seem to be much information online, but there are some details on this page about home educating in Norway.

 Although subject to some restrictions and government requirements, home education is beginning to increase in South Africa.
 See: Homeschool resources for South Africa and the South African Homeschoolers site.

 Home education has been legal in Sweden until recently; unfortunatey it has now become much more difficult.
 You can find out more from an organisation who are trying to promote this option, at The Swedish Association for Home Education.

 Home education is not well-known in Switzerland, however there is a support group for homeschooling in Switzerland (site available in several languages)

 Home Education is legal in each of the 50 States, but there are regulations and requirements in several of them.
 A web search for ‘homeschool’ will find hundreds of sites about home education in the USA.
 You can find current information and articles, including details of the requirements in each State at: a2z homeschooling

 The following are sites which have general information about home education in other countries: